seahow-uk/aws-admin-scripts/README.md

 **Optional parameters:**

     InstanceType - Select one of the instance types from the dropdown.
     Default is t3a.micro.

     LinuxAMI - You should leave this at the default unless you know what you're doing.
     This is pulling the latest AMI ID from a public SSM parameter.

-    PVSize - This instance will get a secondary EBS volume mounted on /data that is of the number of GB you specify here.
+    PVSize - This instance will get a secondary EBS volume mounted on /data this size.
     Default is 36.

     PVType - The aforementioned EBS volume will be of the type you select here.
     Default is GP3.

     TimeZone - Select one of the TimeZones here.
     Note: I need to expand this list.